Ms Vivienne Mills

 School Business Manager

 Jo McAuliffe started at MK Primary PRU in May 2017.
-After attending school and studying Business and Finance at college, she started working in the Finance Department at the Foreign and Commonwealth Office.
+After studying Business and Finance, she started working in the Finance Department at the Foreign and Commonwealth Office.
 In 1997 she moved government departments into the Education Sector where she worked as an Audit and Assurance Manager.
 In 2011 she decided to pursue a change of career working in the Maths Department of a local Secondary School.

 Jo represents the Headteacher for all things non-teaching.
 She is therefore responsible for a number of areas including finances, human resources and health and safety.